-Police and other authorised officers have powers under Section 25 of the Emergency Management Act 2004 to:
+Police and other authorised officers have powers under the Emergency Management Act 2004 to:

-- Direct or prohibit the movement of persons, animals or vehicles. - Require a person to provide such information as may be reasonably required in the circumstances.
+- Direct or prohibit the movement of persons, animals or vehicles (Section 25 F). - Require a person to provide such information as may be reasonably required in the circumstances (Section 25 KA).